-Speaking to Autocar, Michael Kelz, chief engineer for the GLC, CLS and E-Class, said the rise in popularity of drop-top SUVs made a GLC Cabriolet viable and that he was a fan of the Evoque Convertible.
+Speaking to Autocar, Michael Kelz, chief engineer for the Mercedes-Benz GLC, Mercedes-Benz CLS and Mercedes-Benz E-Class, said the rise in popularity of drop-top SUVs made a GLC Cabriolet viable and that he was a fan of the Evoque Convertible.

 “It would be fun, and it’s actually not that much of an engineering challenge,” he said.